dsouzarc/instagram_analyzer/README.md

 ## Instagram Analyzer - Python script

 Following my passion for Data Science, this repository hosts code that will be used to analyze Instagram.

-*Ideas include:*
+Data is stored in a (private) MongoDB instance for analysis.

+**Ideas include:**
-- Prime time to posts
+- Prime time to post

 - Measuring how interactions and relationships change over time

-- Caption generation.
+- Caption generation

 - Heat maps that show where friends post the most number of photos